Sewing can be a challenge even when using pre-drafted patterns and available resources.

 1. Select Styles That Work Well for Plus-Sized Wear

 Before you ever break out the fabric scissors, consider what garments you want to create and search for styles that work well for plus-sized wear.
 This doesn’t mean you have to choose all shapeless or baggy clothing.
 Not at all!

-Many garments features work particularly well for fitting numerous body types and can thus be useful when plus size sewing.
+Many garments features work particularly well for fitting numerous body types and can thus be useful when sewing plus-size garments.
 Styles with looser sleeves, cap sleeves, or sleeves that are sewn to the neckline rather than set in an armhole provide more mobility and easier fit.
-A-line garments often require less fitting below the bust – a great style for those with curves who would otherwise need lots of tailoring.
-Even pencil skirts and fitted garments can work to smooth a silhouette. =
+A-line garments often require less fitting below the bust—a great style for those with curves who would otherwise need lots of tailoring.
+Even pencil skirts and fitted garments can work to smooth a silhouette.

 Before you ever start sewing, consider what styles will work best for you and, if you are a beginning sewer, what styles will require the least fitting and alteration.

 Just like choosing the right style, choosing patterns is an important step to the sewing process.
 With so many patterns available, it is important to consider your options and your sewing expertise.
 Look for patterns that have points where the garment can be tailored to fit for plus-size wear.
 Princess seams, for example, are easily adjustable in numerous places along the torso; this minimizes the need to dart or adjust the garment in an awkward location.

 Be wary of pattern scaling as well.
 Many larger-sized garments also increase in length as well as width.
 If you choose a pattern by a plus-size bust size, for example, you may find that the torso length has increased and the garment no longer fits properly.
 To avoid this, be sure to look at length measurements before you purchase.
 It is far easier to add adjustments to the width of a pattern to accommodate bust than it is to adjust the length of a torso.
 Some pattern companies now also offer plus-size patterns designed to reduce this problem.